SippScript/bunnysim/README.md

 ---
 # Release
-a copy of an executable for Windows, Mac, and Linux will all be availbe under release 1.0.0 If I get to adding onto the program, I will update the release as well!
+a copy of an executable for Windows, Mac, and Linux will all be availbe under release 1.0.0.

+If I get to adding onto the program, I will update the release as well!

 ---
-# Build Instructions
+Build Instructions
+!
+Note !
+These build instructions are made people people who know how to setup a project environment for Python
 1. Create a directory on your machine and `cd` into it:
     ```bash
     mkdir project_directory